 This article will focus on the editable portion of your homepage, meaning the portion of your homepage where you can change the actual code to dictate what kind of buttons or photos or links appear just beneath the background image of your website:

-The tiles you see above with their backgrounds and links to different categories of properties is the section of the homepage that we can edit with this special tool.
+The tiles you see above with their backgrounds and links to different categories of properties are the section of the homepage that we can edit with this special tool.

 How To Find The Editor